 Hard money loans are expensive and they are not for everyone.
 But, people who have poor credit and really want to buy a particular house – for an investment or to live in – can use a hard money loan on a temporary basis.
 Once their financial situation is better, they can then hopefully get a regular home loan.
 In the mean time hard money loans for bad credit are nothing to be embarrassed about.

 6 Signs You Need a Hard Money Loan in 2018

 People who invest in real estate are usually familiar with a hard money loan.
 Hard money refers to a way to borrow money that does not use regular mortgage lenders.
 The reason that you cannot generally use traditional lenders for many real estate investment transactions is that the loan needs proof that you can repay it.
 Lenders for regular mortgages go through your income and credit scores and other financials to determine if they think you have the ability to pay the loan back.
 If so, you get approved.
 If not, you get rejected.

 On the other hand, a hard money loan financing typically comes from an individual or an investor who lends money based upon the value and potential of the property you are borrowing it for.
 The decision to lend is based upon the collateral that secures the loan, and they are not as concerned about your ability to pay.
 If you do not pay the loan, the hard money lender simply takes possession of the property and sells it for as much as possible.

 Hard money loans are generally easier to get than traditional mortgage loans, but the rates are much higher.
-You easily can pay a 14% interest rate on a hard money loan.
+In the past, you easily could pay a 14% interest rate on a hard money loan with bad credit.
 So why would you want to use a hard money loan if it is so expensive?